ttiurani/bazel-rust-raspberry-pi-cross-compile/README.md

 # bazel-rust-raspberry-pi-cross-compile
-Example on how cross-compilation failes on OSX and Linux with a Hello World Rust program, when trying to target 64bit ARM (Rasperry Pi 3).
+Example on how cross-compilation fails on Linux with a Hello World Rust program, when trying to target 64bit ARM (Rasperry Pi 3).

 ## Building to the Same Platform